Rin Tohsaka: Reception

-ANN criticized Rin's and Shirou's relationship in the movie Unlimited Blade Works as due to time issues, the movie does not expand on it.
-Blu-ray enjoyed the further relationship between Shirou and Rin as while they start as enemies, they become closer as the story progresses.
-The television series produced by Ufotable earned bigger praise by UK Anime Network due to its bigger portrayal of Rin alongside Archer, calling them the best characters from the series.
-However they also regarded Rin and Shirou as the least interesting couple in the anime Dee Hogan from The Mary Sue states that Saber was sidelined in favour Rin and that she "deserve much better".
+Martin had also criticized Rin's and Shirou's relationship in the movie Unlimited Blade Works and noted that due to time issues, the movie "does not" expand on it.
+Blu-ray reviewer Jeffrey Kauffman enjoyed the developed relationship between Shirou and Rin as while they start as enemies, they become closer as the story progresses.
+The Unlimited Blade Works television series produced by Ufotable had received praise from UK Anime Network due to its bigger portrayal of Rin alongside Archer, calling them the "best characters from the series".
+However, they also regarded Rin and Shirou as the "least interesting couple" in the anime.
+Dee Hogan at The Mary Sue stated that Saber was "sidelined in favor of Rin" and that she deserved "much better".

-The Fandom Post agreed, finding Saber to be more appealing due to Rin's actions at the end of season 1 and the middle of the series to be damaging to her character.

-With Chris Beveridge expressing how he was not to keen with Shirou and Rin’s relationship stating that it came off is too passive-aggressive, with Rin being incredibly pretentious and self-righteous, constantly nagging and talking down on Shirou as well as being incredibly controlling, going on to state how he preferred Shirou and Saber’s relationship over the one he has with Rin.
-Japanator stated that Archer's betrayal towards Rin felt like a sad twist due to how the duo originally made a major understanding in the previous episodes.
+The video game publication Japanator stated that Archer's betrayal towards Rin felt like a sad twist due to how the duo originally made a major understanding in the previous episodes.
 This made Rin's development take a sadder tone according to the reviewer.
-Anime News Network enjoyed the way the story between Rin and Shirou ended in Unlimited Blade Works, although the writer expressed that the romance between the two wasn't as appealing as it was made out to be, as well as concerns in whether or not Rin's comfort will even stop Shirou from going to his path of becoming Archer into the future, as Rin is against this, while Shirou still believes in his ideals despite having accepted its flaws as previously explored in the anime series.
+Anime News Network's reviewer Gabriella Ekens enjoyed the way the story between Rin and Shirou ended in Unlimited Blade Works, although the writer expressed that the romance between the two was not as appealing as it was made out to be, as well as concerns in whether or not Rin's comfort will even stop Shirou from going to his path of becoming Archer into the future, as Rin is against this, while Shirou still believes in his ideals despite having accepted its flaws as previously explored in the anime series.